chohanbin/flywheel-deployment/README.md

 # Flywheel Trading App - Full Stack Deployment

-This repo allows launching the mighty Flywheel Trading App with one command, using `docker compose up`.
+This repo allows launching the mighty Flywheel Trading App with one command, using `docker-compose up`.

 This avoids having to launch each service of the App individually.
 But if you'd prefer to launch them separately, follow these instructions.
 - Launching Data Service: https://github.com/chohanbin/flywheel-data-service/blob/main/README.md